nasbench/Misc-Research/Other/Living-Of-The-SHIMS.md

     UPTO_LINK_DATE: 1232041020
 ```

-As you can see, these condition might not be super strict which could allow an attacker to create binaries that "mimick" these conditions in order to have the same shim applied.
+As you can see, these condition might not be super strict which could allow an attacker to create binaries that "mimic" these conditions in order to have the same shim applied.

 This is not a particularly new technique, as [Adam](https://twitter.com/Hexacorn) [blogged](https://www.hexacorn.com/blog/2020/03/18/shimbad-the-sailor/) about this in 2020 :)